Feeling stressed out and how to get help

 There are alternative ways to cope with negative emotions.
 When you start to feel like hurting yourself, try the following to stop self-harming in the moment:

-These alternative strategies are not solutions to self-harming behaviour, but they can be used as short-term alternatives while you are seeking help through a counsellor or psychologist.
+These alternative strategies are not solutions to self-harming behaviour, but they can be used as short-term alternatives while you are seeking help from a counsellor or psychologist.
 These coping strategies can help you to get past the intense feelings that lead you to wanting to hurt yourself.
 While these feelings are intense, they do pass.

 If you have thoughts of self-harm or are self-harming, it’s important to speak to someone you trust.
 This may feel intimidating and you may be worried about how to start the conversation.
 Below are some tips on how you might start: